 Honored Visiting Graduate Faculty

 Jeremy D. Bailey has taught in the MAHG program since 2006.
-He is an Associate Professor at the University of Houston, where he holds a dual appointment in the Department of Political Science and the Honors College.
+He is a Professor of Political Science at the University of Houston, where he holds a dual appointment in the Department of Political Science and the Honors College.
 His research interests include executive power, the presidency, and American political thought and development.
 He is the author of Thomas Jefferson and Executive Power (Cambridge University Press 2007), and coauthor of The Contested Removal Power, 1789-2010 (with David Alvis and Flagg Taylor, forthcoming from University Press of Kansas).
 Bailey’s research has also been published in American Political Science Review, Review of Politics, Political Research Quarterly, Presidential Studies Quarterly, and Harvard Journal of Law and Public Policy.
 He is now working on a book on James Madison’s political thought and practice, as well as collaborating with colleague Brandon Rottinghaus on a project on unilateral orders and the presidency.

 Bailey received his Ph.D. from Boston College, where his dissertation was the 2004 co-winner of the APSA’ s E. E. Schattschneider Prize for best dissertation in American politics.